• Skip to main content

 Emmanual Shearith Israel Chapel

-Listed on the National Register of Historic Places in 1969, the Emmanual Shearith Israel Chapel sits in Denver’s oldest still-standing church, established in 1876.
-The original building was an Episcopalian chapel but later was converted to a Jewish synagogue.
+Listed on the National Register of Historic Places in 1969, the Emmanuel Shearith Israel Chapel sits in Denver’s oldest still-standing church, established in 1876.
+The original building was an Episcopalian chapel, but was later converted to a Jewish synagogue.

 Where: 1205 10th Street Plaza, Denver, CO 80204 | 303-315-7431